BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 For instance:

-* Pareto, Cauchy, Student and Fisher distributions have heavy tails and converge to Type II.
+* Pareto, Cauchy, Student and Fisher distributions have fat tails and no finite endpoint and converge to Type II.
-* Uniform and Beta distributions have a finite end point and converge to Type III.
+* Uniform and Beta distributions have fat tails and a finite end point and converge to Type III.
 * Gaussian, Exponential, Gamma and Logistic distributions have light sub-exponential tails and converge to Type I.

 ### EVD Type I: Gumbel distribution examples